 Mass Customization to the Rescue

 Visual Configuration is not limited to sheds though, and I doubt you will find a Caterpillar D6 Bulldozer at Home Depot anytime soon.
 That said, Caterpillar has launched a marketing campaign around a new electric drive dozer (YES!
 Tesla meets dirt moving) leveraging visual Configuration.
 While Caterpillar is not going to be selling bulldozers with flames and racing stripes anytime soon, it will let you walk through a self-guided configuration and tour to build out your own personalized Dream Dozer.

 The same tools and technology that allow a user to build out the shed of their choosing, allow them to select and configure real options on a newly launched D6 Bulldozer platform.
 Dealers and customers both have the opportunity to learn about a brand new technology, configure options to their liking and have fun doing it.

 These are just two examples of how CPQ and mass customization are combining to change the marketplace.
 Traditional CPQ (Configure Price Quote) tools are built for business… more attune to cash registers and order forms than personalized, guided selling.
 Traditional CPQ systems also stop at the sales BOM (the list of items that a sales rep puts on an order form).
-Tuff Shed is a great example of how the next generation of CPQ tools can provide a consumer friendly interface for buying all the way through the manufacturing BOMs and engineering drawings.
 This has always been the dream of mass customization.
 The simple, easy, and flawless custom production of a unit of 1.